bitcoin/bitcoin/doc/bu-xthin.md

 4. The thinblock mempool limiter
 ---------------------------------

-In order to keep the size of the Xthin bloom filters from getting too large, a way limit the size of mempools was implemented in v11.2 using a simple rate limiting technique.
+In order to keep the size of the XTHIN bloom filters from getting too large, a way to limit the size of mempools was implemented in v11.2 using a simple rate limiting technique.
 If the size of the mempool grows to 3X the size of the largest block seen then two things happen, the -minrelaytxfee is gradually increased until it reaches the -maxlimitertxfee, and at the same time the -limitfreerelay is gradually reduced from 150KB per 10 minute interval down to 15KB per 10 minute.
-What this system allow us to do is generally allow more zero fee transactions through the system, and as the mempool becomes overfull we start to choke off the free transactions while at the same time still allow all high priority and coinbase spends through.
-This mempool limiting technique has shown itself to be a great reducing of outbound bandwidth and prevents the propagation of transactions that will never be mined within the default 72 hour window.
+What this system allow us to do is generally allow more zero fee transactions through the system, yet as the mempool becomes overfull we start to choke off the free transactions while at the same time still allowing all high priority and coinbase spends through.
+This mempool limiting technique has shown itself to be a great way of reducing outbound bandwidth and preventing the propagation of transactions that will never be mined within the default 72 hour window.

 During the release of v12.1, Bloom Filter targeting was introduced which supersedes the need for the mempool limiter in keeping bloom filters smaller however it is still a valuable tool in reducing the total amount of outbound bandwidth.